-The memory system we model is shown in Fig. 2.
-At most, 128 I-Cache and D-Cache requests may be outstanding.
+The memory system we model is shown in Figure 2.
+At most 128 I-Cache and D-Cache requests may be outstanding.
 These requests may reside in any of the four queues in the memory system.
-Two of these queues, the L2 Request Queue and the Bus Request Queue are priority queues where requests generated by older instructions have higher priority.
+Two of these queues, L2 Request Queue and Bus Request Queue are priority queues where requests generated by older instructions have higher priority.
 Such prioritization is fairly easy to implement on-chip and reduces the probability of a full window stall by servicing older instructions' requests earlier.
 The bus is pipelined, split-transaction, 256-bit wide, and has a one-way latency of 100 processor cycles.
 At most two requests can be scheduled onto the bus every bus cycle, one from the Bus Request Queue and one from the Memory Controller.
 Processor frequency is four times the bus frequency.
 The Memory Controller takes memory requests from the bus and schedules accesses to DRAM banks.
 Requests to independent banks can be serviced in parallel.

-Requests to the same bank are serialized and serviced in FIFO order.
+Requests to the same banks are serialized and serviced in FIFO order.
 We model 32 DRAM banks, each with an access latency of 300 processor cycles.
 Hence, the round-trip latency of an L2 miss request is a minimum of 500 processor cycles (300-cycle memory access + 200-cycle round-trip on the bus) without any queuing delays and bank conflicts.
 On an L2 cache miss, the requested cache line is brought into both the L2 cache and the first-level cache that initiated the request.
-The L2 cache is inclusive of the L1 caches.
 A store instruction request that misses the data cache or the L2 cache allocates a line in the respective cache.
-A store instruction initiates a fetch request for the cache line it needs once its effective address is available.
-Therefore, store instructions can generate speculative memory requests like load instructions do.
 Write-back requests from D-Cache are inserted into the L2 Request Queue and write-back requests from the L2 Cache are inserted into the Bus Request Queue as bandwidth becomes available from instruction and data fetch requests.

-The experiments were run using the 12 SPEC CPU2000 integer benchmarks compiled for the Alpha ISA with the -fast optimizations and profiling feedback enabled.
-We did not study the floating-point applications since they have very high branch prediction accuracies and therefore do not spend a significant portion of their execution time on the wrong program path.
-The benchmarks were run to completion with the test input set to reduce simulation time.
-Important characteristics of each benchmark are shown in Table 2.
+The experiments were run using the 12 SPEC2000 integer benchmarks compiled for the Alpha ISA with the -fast optimizations and profiling feedback enabled.
+The benchmarks were run to completion with a modified test input set to reduce simulation time.
+The number of retired instructions along with branch misprediction and cache miss rates per 1000 retired instructions for each benchmark are shown in Table 1.